 At WPBeginner, we’ve perfected a few reliable methods that let you safely delete all pending comments in WordPress.
 And this guide will walk you through each step, so you can get back to what matters – growing your website. 🙌

-🧑💻 TL;DR: We’ll share two ways to delete all pending comments.
-You can either do it manually from the WordPress dashboard for smaller batches or use a powerful plugin to clear very large quantities in just a few clicks.
+🧑💻 TL;DR: You can delete all pending comments manually from the WordPress dashboard for smaller batches or use Thrive Comments to clear very large quantities in just a few clicks.

 What Are Pending Comments in WordPress?